SH6N35/Creating-and-setting-up-GPo/README.md

 <h1>Group Policy Objects</h1>

 <h2>Description</h2>
-project demonstrates the setup and configuration of Group Policy Objects (GPO) in a virtualized environment using VMware and Windows Server 2022.
+This project demonstrates the setup and configuration of Group Policy Objects (GPO) in a virtualized environment using VMware and Windows Server 2022.
 <br />